gl-inet/docs3.x/docs/app/file_sharing.md

 ### Windows

 #### Method 1: Samba 2.0 (SMB2.0) Support:
-We suggest Samba 2.0 support for Window 10 users.
+We suggest Samba 2.0 support for Windows 10 users.

 Due to the security vulunerabilitiy of the Samba1.0 protocol, Samba1.0 is not enabled by default in Window 10.
 You may modify the router Samba configuration.